-Your complete guide to tracking email and phone clicks in Google Analytics with Google Tag Manager
+Your complete guide to tracking email and phone clicks in GA4 with Google Tag Manager

 By Emma Barnes

-Tracking clicks for email and phone enquiries is setup a little differently on Universal Analytics compared to Google Analytics 4, in the below guide, I’m going to take you through how to set this up for both, allowing you to accurately measure this key success metric.
+Tracking clicks for email and phone enquiries is a little different in GA4 thank it used to be for Universal Analytics.
+In the below guide, I’m going to take you through how to set up email and phone click tracking in GA4 using Google Tag Manager, allowing you to accurately measure these key success metrics.

-Setting this up using Google Tag Manager means that you don’t require developer support, and means that you can leverage it to capture data for other platforms (e.g. Google Ads, Facebook) keeping all of your tracking and data in one place.
+Setting this up using Google Tag Manager means that you don’t require developer support, and means that you can leverage it to capture data for other platforms (e.g. Google Ads, Meta Ads, Microsoft Ads) keeping all of your tracking and data in one place.

-There are three parts to this guide; Google Tag Manager (GTM) configuration, Universal Analytics (GA3) Goal Configuration, and Google Analytics 4 (GA4) Conversion and Custom Dimension Configuration.
+There are two parts to this guide; Google Tag Manager (GTM) configuration and Google Analytics 4 (GA4) Conversion and Custom Dimension Configuration.

 Please note; this tracks when a user has clicked on a telephone or email link with the intent to get in touch, not whether the user actually called or sent an email.